Diversity in Contracts

 The UCF Diversity in Contracts Program was established over 25 years ago to create an equitable purchasing environment for all businesses by working to remove opportunity barriers.
 The focus of the program is to assist businesses that are small or historically underutilized navigate through the purchasing process at UCF.
 Additionally, the program serves as a supplier diversity resource for the entire university.

-UCF President John C. Hitt’s Supplier Diversity Message
+UCF’s President Emeritus John C. Hitt’s Supplier Diversity Message

 One of the first goals I established for UCF when I became president in 1992 was for UCF to become more inclusive and diverse.
 Just as we strive to recruit and retain creative and talented students, faculty, and staff members who represent the communities we serve, we also cultivate an aggressive supplier diversity program that provides opportunities for businesses that are small, minority-owned, woman-owned, or service-disabled veteran-owned business enterprises to enhance the economic vitality of our region and provide quality goods and services to the university.
 We believe that supplier diversity promotes good corporate citizenship that leads to the best value for all of our stakeholders.
 Encouraging supplier diversity as a win-win strategy for UCF and the entrepreneurs with whom we partner.